Hans5958/CC-Creative-Guide/README.md

 >
 > Last updated: 25/12/2018

 Welcome to the Cosmic Craft's Creative Guide, created by Hans5958.
 This guide is written to make your experience on the server better.
-You can read it on https://hans5958.github.io/cc-creative-guide.
+You can read it on https://hans5958.github.io/CC-Creative-Guide.

+Please note that **this will not be updated anymore** due to the closure of the server.
+However, this guide will be kept online here for archival purposes.

 ## Credits